ACE (1) m EnglishFrom the English word meaning

 Hoshea.

-... [more] JUAN (1) m Spanish, ManxSpanish and Manx form of
+... [more] Juan 1 m Spanish, ManxSpanish and Manx form of

 Iohannes (see

-JOHN).
+John).
 Like other forms of

 John in Europe, this name has been extremely popular in Spain since the late Middle Ages.
-It is borne by Don Juan, a character from Spanish legend who, after killing his lover's father, is dragged to hell by the father's ghost.

-JUDE (1) m English, BiblicalVariant of
+... [more] Jude 1 m English, BiblicalVariant of

-JUDAS.
+Judas.
 It is used in many English versions of the New Testament to denote the second apostle named Judas, in order to distinguish him from Judas Iscariot.
 He was supposedly the author of the Epistle of Jude.
 In the English-speaking world,

 Jude has occasionally been used as a given name since the time of the Protestant Reformation.

-KAI (4) m ChineseFrom Chinese
+Kai 4 m ChineseFrom Chinese

 凯 (kǎi) meaning "triumph, victory, music of triumph", as well as other characters pronounced in a similar way.

-KARL m German, Swedish, Norwegian, Danish, English, Finnish, Estonian, Ancient GermanicGerman and Scandinavian form of
+Karl m German, Swedish, Norwegian, Danish, Icelandic, English, Finnish, Estonian, Germanic, Old NorseGerman and Scandinavian form of

-CHARLES.
-This was the name of seven emperors of the Holy Roman Empire and an emperor of Austria, as well as kings of Sweden and Norway.
-Other famous bearers include Karl Marx (1818-1883), the German philosopher and revolutionary who laid the foundations for communism, and Karl Jaspers (1883-1969), a German existentialist philosopher.
+Charles.
+This was the name of seven rulers of the Franks and the Holy Roman Empire.
+It was also borne by a beatified emperor of Austria (1887-1922), as well as ten kings of Sweden.
+Other famous bearers include the German philosophers Karl Marx (1818-1883), one of the developers of communism, and Karl Jaspers (1883-1969), an existentialist and psychiatrist.

-KASUMI f JapaneseFrom Japanese
+Kasumi f JapaneseFrom Japanese

 霞 (kasumi) meaning "mist".
 It can also come from